 Thomas Feldman is Vice President and Senior Art Director for Tyvola Design.
 He started the company in September 2001 based in Charlotte, NC.
 Clients range from retail, healthcare, telecommunications, construction, grocery and motor sports.
 Feldman is active in many local organizations as a volunteer including the Regional AIDS Interfaith Network and has been central in the founding and development of Campus Pride since 2001.

-Ex-Officio — Jess McDonald
+Ex-Officio — Rebby Kern

 Media, Communications & Programs Manager, Campus Pride

 Rebby Kern first became involved with Campus Pride in 2012 as a camper at Camp Pride summer leadership camp.
 After camp, Rebby was the Social Media Intern for Campus Pride while finishing her Bachelor of Arts degree in Communications: Public Relations in 2013 from La Sierra University.
 Her minor studies includes Drama and Art.
 With the help of her campus community and supporting faculty Rebby was able to establish and preside over the first student led LGBT and ally organization, Prism, at La Sierra University.
 After graduation Rebby returned to Camp Pride as a Pride Leader and then continued on to joining Campus Pride as Staff in August 2013.
 She currently serves as the Director of Youth Interests for SDA Kinship International.
 Rebby previously served as Secretary of the Intercollegiate Adventist Gay-Straight Alliance Coalition, IAGC, and an Outset Film Fellow through Outfest in Los Angeles.